(New England) Contra

 A1: Neighbor Balance & Swing.

-The *active couple cross the set to curl round the ouside of their (same gender) neighbor, passive couple just meet and ricochet back to place.
+The *active couple cross the set to curl round (outside) their (same gender) neighbor, passive couple just meet and ricochet back to place.

-B1: The active couple meet in the center, and hinge right to Allemande left their contra corners.
+B1: The active couple meet in the center, hinge right to Allemande contra corners.

-B2: (Back in the center) Actives balance and swing partner, end facing new neighbors.
+B2: Back in the center, Actives balance and swing, end facing their new neighbors.

 * - The first time through, couple #1 is active.
-For A2/B1, they ½ figure-of-eight (with the ‘2’s - who are now above them), then Allemande contra-corners (so, from their original line - first the person on their right diagonal, then partner, then their left) and end their last swing facing new neighbors (down the set).
+For A2/B1, they ½ figure-of-eight (with the ‘2’s - who are now above them), hinge right then Allemande contra corners, swing partner - end facing their new neighbors (down the set).
 The second time through, couple #2 is active.
-They curl around their neighbors (with the ‘1’s - now below them), hinge right, Allemande contra-corners from improper side, and end their last swing facing up.
+They curl around their neighbors (the ‘1’s - now below them), hinge right, Allemande contra corners from improper side, and end their last swing facing up the set.

 The Amazing Sarah Wilcox